 The goal of moving cards in the tableau is to reveal additional cards.

 As cards are revealed while you are “building” the tableau, you can move them into the foundation, helping you win the game.
-For example, if the last card in a tableau column is the 8 of Diamonds, and if you are at the 7 of Diamonds in the foundation pile for Diamonds, you can then move the 8 of Diamonds there.
-Doing this will reveal the another facedown card of the column, if there are any neft.
+For example, if the last card in a tableau column is the 8 of Diamonds, and there is a 7 of Diamonds in the foundation pile for Diamonds, you can then move the 8 of Diamonds there.
+Doing this will reveal the another facedown card in the column if there are any cards left.

-Lastly, if you find that the first column is empty (the column that starts with one card turned face up), you can move a King card to that pile to help build the tableau and eventually move the cards to the correct foundation pile.
+Lastly, if you find that a tableau column is empty, you can move a King to that pile to help build the tableau and eventually move the cards to the correct foundation pile.

 Once you’re able to move all the cards from the tableau and the stockpile, you’ve won!